philpagel/ET54.py/tools/fwupdater/README.md

 1. Find the firmware file in the archive provided by the manufacturer.
 It has the extension `.hex`.
 E.g. `ET54A+.150.025(ET5410 ET5420 ET5408).hex`, `ET54A+.150.X26(强制界面).hex` or something like that.
-2. Connect a USB cable to the load and your computer
+2. With the load turned off, connect a USB cable to the load and your computer
 3. Start this tool.
 E.g.:
 ```sh
 ./fwupdater.py -s /dev/ttyUSB0 ET54A+.150.X26.hex   # LINUX
 ./fwupdater.py -s COM3 ET54A+.150.X26.hex           # Windows
 ```
+4. Turn on the load
-4. Wait until the program finishes.
+5. Wait until the program finishes.
-5. Wait until the load shows "Please Reset" on the display
+6. Wait until the load shows "Please Reset" on the display
-6. Turn load off and on again.
+7. Turn load off and on again.
-7. Done.
+8. Done.

 # Example session